47chapters/letsgo/docs/backgound/tenants-and-users.md

 In the first step, user _U1_ with access to tenant _ten-123_ calls the _API_ to create an invitation.
 The server generates a random initation Id and stores it in the database associated with tenant _ten-123_.
 The invitations are stored with a TTL so that they automatically expire if not used within 24h.
 The server returns the generated invitation Id _inv-456_ to user _U1_.

-User _U1_ forms an invitation link that directs the browser to the _web_ component and sends it over to user _U2_ using propriatery channels (e-mail, Slack).
+User _U1_ forms an invitation link that directs the browser to the _web_ component and sends it over to user _U2_ using proprietary channels (e-mail, Slack).

 User _U2_ navigates to the invitation link in the browser and is asked to log in.
 Then, he sends a request to the _API_ server to accept the invitation.
-The _API_ server validates the invitation still exists in the database, then creates the associatation between user _U2_ and tenant _ten-123_ in the database.
+The _API_ server validates the invitation still exists in the database and then creates the association between user _U2_ and tenant _ten-123_ in the database.

-In the last step, the new user _U2_ calls the `/v1/me` endpoint on the _API_ server, which looks up the database to determine the list of tenants user _U2_ has access to, and returns that list in the response.
+In the last step, the new user _U2_ calls the `/v1/me` endpoint on the _API_ server, which looks up the database to determine the list of tenants to which user _U2_ has access and returns that list in the response.

 ### Plans and subscriptions